 Le Premier Bonheur du Jour is a beautifully crafted song.
 You don’t need to speak French to understand it.
-Indeed, plenty of the words were chosen with a worldwide English audience in mind, to sound similar to their English counterparts: ruban/ribbon, caresse/caress, silence/silence, figuer/fig tree.
+Indeed, plenty of the words were chosen with a worldwide 1960s English speaking audience in mind, chosen to sound similar to their English counterparts: ruban/ribbon, caresse/caress, silence/silence, figuer/fig tree.
 Most of the lyrics are words you learn in French class as a child: premier/first, soleil/sun, oiseau/bird, voiture/car, jour/day, plage/beach etc, etc. There’s a joy to ‘knowing’ the words to a foreign song.
 And a grown-up joy to hear them being used in a love song.

 There are enough unknowns to intrigue.
-Le dernier bonheur du jour
+Le dernier bonheur du jour/

 Le Premier Bonheur du Jour leads you through a day infused with love, from the first happiness of waking up together to the moment the light is turned out at night.
 There’s a certainty in Françoise Hardy’s voice every time she sings c’est, and its shadow et.
 That certainty feels comforting.
 The repetition sounds a little like a lullaby.

 The song moves into memory and into yearning but the c’est/et repetition keeps it moving forwards through one day.
-A day which seems to represent many days.
+A single day which seems to represent many days.

 Françoise Hardy‘s voice gives the song a mesmerising quality.
 Her belief in herself makes us believe, for the duration of the song, that this is the story of her day.
 There’s a magic to seeing the moment a singer ‘steps into role’, as in the video of Françoise Hardy and Sacha Distel.
 Normally, when you see a singer, they are already ‘inside’ their stage persona, especially in live studio videos, regular YouTube videos or once they’ve stepped on stage.